A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Each of ur organs alone or your body as a whole
 Wipe you to a null (as in no one will find him in a government look up sight)

+Got so much fire inside am a walking pile of ash

 These walls around u?
 None of yall can keep em
 Cause if i gotta smash it all to dust